d-e-e-p/fixed-size-string-buffer/README.md

 ```

 See [fixed_elem_size_queue.h](include/fssb/fixed_elem_size_queue.h) or [boost::circular_buffer](https://www.boost.org/doc/libs/1_61_0/doc/html/boost/circular_buffer.html).
-You could extend this to take into account the sizes of strings added, eg
+We could extend this to take into account the sizes of strings added, eg
 [fixed_char_size_queue.h](include/fssb/fixed_char_size_queue.h)
 This achieves pretty much the same functionality of this library except the requirement to
 pre-allocate buffer space at compile time.